FabianSieper/TerraformDependencyVisualizer/README.md

 ```
 ### Generated Images

 When the Terraform Dependency Analyzer successfully generates a dependency tree, it will create an image of the tree using Graphviz.
-This image will be stored in the same directory as the script with the filename `dependency_tree_terragrunt.png`.
+This image will be stored in the same directory as the script with the filename `dependency_tree.png`.
-However, this feature is mainly ment to be used for analyzing single files.

 #### Example terraform-dependency images